 How do I deal with weeds, pests and diseases?

 Weeds: Most weeds are broad-leafed and are quite simple to get rid of using the correct selective weed killer (herbicide) for broad-leafed plants.
 Always follow the instructions on the label exactly.
 This is not a case of ‘the more you apply, the more they die’.
-Avoid mowing your lawn before you apply the herbicide and allow 24 hours to pass after applying it before watering or mowing your grass.
+Avoid mowing your lawn before you apply the herbicide.
+Allow 24 hours to pass after applying it before watering or mowing your grass.

 Insects: Carry out a pest control regime on a regular basis so that destructive insects don’t reach a point where they destroy your lawn completely.
 Change the insecticide frequently to prevent pests from building up a resistance to any one type.
 Use organic products whenever possible.

 Lawn diseases: The difficult aspect of disease control is identifying the specific disease.
 It’s often best to ask your local nurseryman for advice.
-Some diseases may require you to apply fertilisers, while others will thrive on even the smallest amount of nitrogen in a fertiliser application.
-If a disease is noticed on a lawn, aerate the soil as soon as possible as most diseases flourish in areas with poor drainage, heavy traffic and poor soil fertility.
+Some diseases may require you to apply fertilisers.
+Others will thrive on even the smallest amount of nitrogen in a fertiliser application.
+If a disease is noticed on a lawn, aerate the soil as soon as possible.
+Most diseases flourish in areas with poor drainage, heavy traffic and poor soil fertility.

 What is top dressing (lawn dressing) and when and how should it be applied?